CU-ESIIL/data-library/docs/hazards/Uranium_mines/Uranium_mines.md

   ggtitle("Top 10 counties with Uranium mines in Colorado")
 ```

 In Python, we need 4 libraries to download and visualize the data.
-You can find data definitions and sources [here](%5Bhttps://www.epa.gov/sites/default/files/2015-05/documents/402-r-05-009.pdf).

 ```{python}
 import requests